mstevetodd/EngineDriver_Home/docs/about/index.rst

 |ed| is not the only app that can connect to JMRI, |WTSS| or |EX-CSS|, so it is worth your time to investigate the alternates.

-See the `JMRI WiThrottle page <https://www.jmri.org/help/en/package/jmri/jmrit/withrottle/UserInterface.shtml>`_ for a list of similar or related apps.
+See the `JMRI WiThrottle page <https://www.jmri.org/help/en/package/jmri/jmrit/withrottle/UserInterface.shtml>`_ and `DCC-EX page <https://dcc-ex.com/throttles/index.html>`_ pages for lists of similar or related apps.

-See the `DCC-EX page <https://dcc-ex.com/throttles/index.html>`_ for a list of similar or related apps.